Backups or disaster recovery (DR)?

 Since many companies use backup for smaller-scale outages, in many instances they will keep their backups on-site or close to their primary facility.
 If these companies are hit by widespread natural disasters like hurricanes or earthquakes, there’s a chance those backups could go offline as well.

 As a response, cloud-based backup options are becoming more popular because data center providers are able to offer near real-time data replication at off-site locations.
-In some cases, these solutions are more cost-effective and reliable for business needs.
+In some cases, these cloud backup solutions are more cost-effective and reliable for business needs.

 For more large-scale outages, disaster recovery is your best option.

-This solution covers more than just the major natural disasters that might immediately come to mind.
+Disaster recovery solutions cover more than just the major natural disasters that might immediately come to mind.
 In fact, only about 10 percent of unplanned outages are caused by weather.
 That’s behind system failure, cyber incidents and human error.

 Disaster recovery solutions replicate your environment, so if there is a major disruption, an automatic failover transfers the management and operation of your infrastructure to a secondary machine and site to keep your applications and business online.
 Your servers will then run off your disaster recovery site until your primary facility is back online and capable of resuming system functionality.